 This large Owl

-is carved from tufa, a type of porous volcanic stone.
+is carved from tufa, a type of porous volcanic stone light enough to float in water.
 Tufa can be found in the area around the territory of the Ancestral Puebloans that is now

 Bandelier National Monument.
 The small owlets nestled in the breast feathers of their protector remind us of those ancient cliff dwellings and the safety those ancestors found there.
 Lionel Sanchez carves after the style of his father-in-law Wilson Romero of Cochiti Pueblo, using found stone and minimal carving to describe the animal in the stone.
-This large owl is about 9" tall and 5 1/2" wide.
-The five owlets range in size from about 1" to 1 3/8" tall and are carved from other types of found stone.
-Extra shipping charges may apply.
+This large owl is about 10 1/2" tall and 6 1/2" wide by 5 1/2" deep.
+The six owlets range in size from about 1" to 1 3/4" tall and are carved from other types of found stone.
+Extra shipping may apply.